Infant Mortality

 Infant mortality is the death of an infant before their first birthday.
 The infant mortality rate is widely used as a measure of the overall health of a community, as it is a general indicator of unmet need and is associated with determinants of health.
 Addressing these determinants, including socioeconomic status, access to and quality of medical care, nutrition, and education is likely to reduce infant mortality.

-During 2018-2022, 4.1 per 1,000 infants born to King County residents died within a year of their birth.
-The King County rate was lower than the 2022 Washington state infant mortality rate of 4.3 infant deaths per 1,000 live births and well below the Healthy People 2030 target of 5.0 per 1,000 live births.
+During 2019-2023, 4.2 per 1,000 infants born to King County residents died within a year of their birth.
+The King County rate was slightly lower than the 2022 Washington state infant mortality rate of 4.3 infant deaths per 1,000 live births and well below the Healthy People 2030 target of 5.0 per 1,000 live births.

 Disparities persist by race/ethnicity, neighborhood and other factors:

-Race and ethnicity: Infants born to American Indian/Alaska Native (AIAN) people died at a rate (17.8 per 1,000) more than 4 times the rate for King County overall (4.1per 1,000).
-Infants born to Asian people had the lowest mortality rate (2.4 pr 1,000).
-However, disparities exist among Asian ethnic groups where birthing people who identified as “Asian - other” had the highest rate of infant mortality (7.2 per 1,000) compared to other Asian ethnic groups.
+Race and ethnicity: Infants born to Black people died at a rate (7.9 per 1,000) about twice as high as the rate for King County overall (4.
+2per 1,000).
+Infants born to Asian people had the lowest mortality rate (2.6 per 1,000).
+However, disparities exist among Asian ethnic groups where birthing people who identified as “Asian - other” had the highest rate of infant mortality (9.0 per 1,000) compared to other Asian ethnic groups.

-Region and city/neighborhood: Infant mortality in South King County (5.3 per 1,000) was higher than the county average and about twice that of East (2.7 per 1,000) and North (2.6 per 1,000) King County.
-The rate was as high as 11.3 per 1,000 in Seattle – Downtown, Belltown, and First Hill – more than three times the county average and higher than most King County neighborhoods.
+Region and city/neighborhood: Infant mortality in South King County (5.5 per 1,000) was at least twice that of East (2.8 per 1,000) and North (1.9 per 1,000) King County.
+The rate was as high as 9.3 per 1,000 in Federal Way – North Corridor and Tukwila, higher than most King County neighborhoods.

 Notes & Sources